simplethemes/skeleton_wp/README.md

 #Skeleton WordPress Theme

+__Notice: If you're updating from Skeleton 1.x, do not update from the master branch.
+Use the 1.0 branch instead.
+If you're updating to 2.0, please take note of the changes as there are several. __

 ##About

 Skeleton, authored by Casey Lee at [Simple Themes](http://www.simplethemes.com "WordPress Themes") is a simple, responsive WordPress theme based on the Skeleton Boilerplate.
 It has several useful shortcodes, such as tabs, toggles, cross-browser CSS3 buttons, and layout columns.

 **Live Demo**: [themes.simplethemes.com/skeleton](http://themes.simplethemes.com/skeleton "Skeleton WordPress Theme Demo")